Raisin Bank Ireland – a Summary

 Raisin Bank enables customers to open savings accounts in “partner banks” in several countries across Europe where bank interest rates are higher than Irish rates – such as France, Portugal , Spain , Latvia and Italy.

-On Raisin Bank’s deposits marketplace, Irish savers can choose from almost 50 different savings accounts from 9 European banks.
-EU bank guarantees cover all the banks involved – so all funds up to €100,00 in each bank are safe.
+On Raisin Bank’s deposits marketplace, Irish savers can choose from around 90 different savings accounts from 16 European banks.
+EU bank guarantees cover all of the banks involved – so any funds up to €100,00 in each bank are safe.

-Most accounts at Raisin are fixed-term – but a new bank on the platform started offering instant access or “demand deposit” accounts with an interest rate of 3% .
-(Morrow Bank from Norway) .
+Most accounts at Raisin are fixed-term – but some banks on the platform also offer instant access or “demand deposit” accounts .
+You can get instant access rates of up to 3.25% .
 See how this compares to other Demand Deposit Rates in Ireland

 See how Raisin’s fixed-term rates compare to other Irish banks on our page of the Best Buys on Savings Accounts.

-Customers can register once with Raisin and then transfer funds to a Raisin Account.
+Customers just need to register once with Raisin and can then transfer funds to a Raisin bank account.

 The Raisin Account serves as a settlement account for payment orders between a reference account (typically the salary account of the customer) and accounts of the Partner Banks.